 For me, browsing through photos sometimes works and sometimes it doesn’t.
 Most times it doesn’t.

-So how do I tell if my baby has a diaper rash or yeast rash?
+So, how do I tell if my baby has a diaper rash or yeast rash?
 Well, I don’t really.
-What I do is that I always treat any rash on my kids bottom as if it were a regular diaper rash, and if it doesn’t go away or start to improve within a couple days, I’ll switch to something that contains some stronger herbs.
+What I do is that I always treat any rash on my kids bottom the same… with my homemade diaper cream.
+If that doesn’t help it go away or improve within a couple days, I’ll switch to something that contains some stronger herbs.
 I may also start treating for a yeast rash.
-This has always worked for us.
-I’ve never needed to take my kids to the doctor over a rash that wouldn’t go away on their bottom.
+This has always worked for us, and I’ve never needed to take my kids to the doctor over a rash that wouldn’t go away on their bottom.

 Preventing Diaper Rash